Dream | group exhibition | Hyde Park Art Center | Winter 2021

 I for Nested Pattern (No. 3, No.1 & No.6) photo works and Memories Through an Infinite Canon sound piece

-The sound piece 'Memories Through an Infinite Canon' was specifically created to accompany the photo works.
-The style of the songs heard throughout the piece, is called ‘rounds’ or ‘infinite canons’, in which a minimum of three voices sing the same melody in unison, and may repeat it indefinitely.
-Each voice begins at a different time so that different parts of the melody coincide with the different voices, but nevertheless fit harmoniously together.
+The sound piece 'Memories Through an Infinite Canon" was specifically created to accompany the photo works.
+The style of the songs heard throughout the piece, is called ‘rounds’ or ‘infinite canons’.
 The theme of the music is sunrise and sundown.
-I found these songs on a Lithuanian folk record which was recorded in 1971 during the USSR era.
-For Lithuanians, rounds are archaic, mostly used for ritual purposes, and contain elements of pagan faith.
-These rounds used to be sung during fieldwork, harvesting, herding animals, weaving, and other daily activities.
-During the sound piece, the background songs or 'rounds' intertwine with my personal dreams, memories of my grandparents, and ancestral connections, exploring themes of life and death.
+I found these songs on a Lithuanian folk record which was recorded in 1971 (in USSR).
+For Lithuanians, rounds are archaic, mostly used for daily activities as well as ritual purposes, and contain elements of pagan faith.
+During the sound piece, the background songs intertwine with my dreams, memories of my grandparents, and ancestral connections, exploring themes of life and death.
 The narrative unfolds poetically, creating a symbiotic relationship between the music and my spoken reflections.

 *Images by Mayumi Lake and Tom Van Eynde

-The sound piece 'Memories Through an Infinite Canon' was specifically created to accompany the photo works.
-The style of the songs heard throughout the piece, is called ‘rounds’ or ‘infinite canons’, in which a minimum of three voices sing the same melody in unison, and may repeat it indefinitely.
-Each voice begins at a different time so that different parts of the melody coincide with the different voices, but nevertheless fit harmoniously together.
+The sound piece 'Memories Through an Infinite Canon" was specifically created to accompany the photo works.
+The style of the songs heard throughout the piece, is called ‘rounds’ or ‘infinite canons’.
 The theme of the music is sunrise and sundown.
-I found these songs on a Lithuanian folk record which was recorded in 1971 during the USSR era.
-For Lithuanians, rounds are archaic, mostly used for ritual purposes, and contain elements of pagan faith.
-These rounds used to be sung during fieldwork, harvesting, herding animals, weaving, and other daily activities.
-During the sound piece, the background songs or 'rounds' intertwine with my personal dreams, memories of my grandparents, and ancestral connections, exploring themes of life and death.
+I found these songs on a Lithuanian folk record which was recorded in 1971 (in USSR).
+For Lithuanians, rounds are archaic, mostly used for daily activities as well as ritual purposes, and contain elements of pagan faith.
+During the sound piece, the background songs intertwine with my dreams, memories of my grandparents, and ancestral connections, exploring themes of life and death.
 The narrative unfolds poetically, creating a symbiotic relationship between the music and my spoken reflections.